ygueparm/lift_pump2/README.md

 # Lift Pump - Summary of Operation
 en francais à la fin

+what news ? watchdog, write everything in preference or spi files, and some factorisation

 When I bought my house, there was an original pump, but after many breakdowns and having noticed the presence of mud and H2S in large quantities, I embarked on this project.
 The cable sheathing was being eaten away by the H2S and the pump body, which was not submerged, was very badly attacked by rust.

  I switched to this esp32 management system, as I wasn't satisfied with what was available.
 Too expensive, no configuration possible.
 It was useful once when hair started to surround the rotating joint of the stator, I was able to repair before it was too late, and it's never glamorous this kind of unexpected failure. and it's very instructive this kind of project.
 I have an arduino in production with an RPI for the wifi part, I'm going to switch everything over to an ESP32, here's my project.
 I'm not a programmer by trade, so forgive my mistakes and monstrosities.